abdoukolley/abdoukolley/README.md

 - Linux
 - Git

 My skill set lays more towards front-end develpoment, so my plan is to strengthen my back-end skills to push me to my goal of becoming a full-stack software engineer.
-My next step is to to learn Next.js and further develop my skills with Typescript to make me extremly strong when it comes to using Javascript.
+My next step is to to learn Next.js and further develop my skills with Typescript to become extremly strong in regards to using Javascript.

 ## 🤓 Continuous Learning
 I am committed to continuous learning and constantly updating my skills to keep up with the latest trends and technologies in the software industry.
 I am always open to collaborating on projects or discussing new technologies and ideas.